TheSmash/revolance-ui-monitoring/README.md

   * each modules has his unit tests
   * the integration tests are run on the war directly passing through the UI and with bdd scenarios
-  * the smoke tests checks that the scripting and the necessary libraries are well packaged
+  * the smoke tests checks that the scripting and the necessary libraries are well packaged (to be run locally and not in travis ci)